ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 :    Do not show the message of the day or update reminders.

 `--type`
-:    Specify the webhook type.
+:    The type of webhook that you want to use.
+Currently `slack` is supported.

 `--url`
 :    The webhook URL.